Stabilizer Rigidity in Irreducible Group Actions: Introduction

 \subsection{Acknowledgments}

-We would like to thank Uri Bader, Amos Nevo and Benjamin Weiss for useful discussions and motivating conversations.
-We would also like to thank Yehuda Shalom and Lewis Bowen for helpful comments on a first draft of this article.
+We would like to thank Uri Bader, Amos Nevo, Jesse Peterson and Benjamin Weiss for useful discussions and motivating conversations.
+We would also like to thank Yehuda Shalom and Lewis Bowen for helpful comments on an early draft of this article.